 The Compensation Committee meets on occasion with our Chief Executive Officer to obtain recommendations with respect to the compensation programs, practices, and packages for our named executive officers (other than himself).
-At least annually, the Compensation Committee considers, but is not bound by and does not always accept, our Chief Executive Officer's recommendations for the named executive officers (other than himself).
+At least annually, the Compensation Committee considers, but is not bound by and does not always accept, our Chief Executive Officer's recommendations.
 These meetings typically occur in connection with a quarterly meeting of the Board or as part of a regularly scheduled Compensation Committee meeting.
 Recommendations with respect to equity award grants are made as part of our formal equity award grant process, pursuant to which management submits equity award recommendations to the Chief Executive Officer (with respect only to employees whose position is at or below the level of Vice President) and/or the Compensation Committee.

-Our Chief Executive Officer and our Corporate Secretary regularly attend meetings of the Compensation Committee, but are excused from the meetings as appropriate when matters of executive compensation in which each may have a financial interest are discussed.
+Our Chief Executive Officer regularly attend meetings of the Compensation Committee, but is excused from the meetings as appropriate when matters of executive compensation in which each may have a financial interest are discussed.
 In addition, other executives or employees sometimes attend the Compensation Committee's meetings, but they also leave the meetings as appropriate when matters of executive compensation are discussed.
 The Compensation Committee considers and discusses our Chief Executive Officer's compensation package - cash compensation as well as equity awards - without him present.